Assault and Domestic Violence Defense Attorney

 Assault DV RESULTS!!!

-Assault DV By far the most common Assault charge in Washington State.
-In fact, Assault DV in the Fourth Degree is a gross misdemeanor defined in RCW 9A.36.041 as:
+Assault DV is by far the most common Assault charge in Washington State.
+Assault DV in the Fourth Degree is a gross misdemeanor defined in 9A.36.041 as:

 Assault in the Fourth Degree